LyubomirLambov/LyubomirLambov/README.md

-Hi there 👋
-My name is Lyubomir Lambov
+Hi there 👋 My name is Lyubomir Lambov

-- 🔭 Profile : Self-driven and motivated Softwere developer .
-Also studying in Tech University of Gabrovo - Softwere and computer engenering.
-Just finished my 2nd year in University
+* 🔭 Profile: Self-driven and motivated software developer.
+Starting my 3rd year in Tech University of Gabrovo - Software and Computer Engineering

-- 🌱 I’m currently learning as a programming lenguage C#
+* 🌱 I’m currently learning C# as a weapon of choice but open for any other technologies and languages

-- 2016 gradueted school
-- 2019 signed in Technical University of Gabrovo , Gabrovo,Bulgaria
-- specialty : Software and computer engineer
+* ❤️ Passionate about engineering, hungry for professional experience

-- 👯 I’m looking for company that works with internship programs
+* 👯 I’m looking for an internship in a software company

-- 📫 How to reach me: E-mail : lambov122@gmail.com
+* 📫 How to reach me: E-mail : lambov122@gmail.com

-- ⚡ Fun fact: Passion about space stuff
+* ⚡ Fun fact: Keen on space engineering